A Dog Owner’s Guide to Canine Flu

 Is canine flu in California?

-In March 2017, canine flu H3N2 was documented in dogs who were imported to Los Angeles from Asia and not properly quarantined.
+In March 2017, canine flu H3N2 was discovered in dogs who were imported to Los Angeles from Asia and not properly quarantined.
 The virus has continued to occur sporadically in California.
-There is some concern that the virus will continue to spread this summer as more people take their dogs on vacation and unknowingly spread the disease.
+In January 2018, the first documented cases of H3N2 were found in the greater Bay Area leading to our current outbreak.

 Is there a vaccine available?

-Vaccines do exist for the canine flu.
-The H3N8 canine flu vaccine has been available since 2009.
-In November 2016, a vaccine was made available for H3N2.
-Two doses are recommended for an appropriate immune response.
+A bivalent vaccine offering protection for both canine influenza subtypes H3N8 and H3N2 is available.
+Two doses are recommended for an appropriate immune response; these doses should be given three weeks apart.
+It is recommended to continue to booster this vaccine on an annual basis.
 It is important to discuss your dog’s lifestyle and risk factors with your veterinarian to determine if he should be vaccinated against the canine flu.